 - Battery life for 12-hours.
 Having a long battery life is crucial so you don’t need to carry around the charger plug with you.

-- Magical touchpad, and the keyboard is very easy to type on.
+- Magical touchpad and the keyboard is very easy to type on.
 Note – it takes time to get used to any keyboard, so keep that in mind.
 Almost every tech reviewer gives the MacBook Air and Pro keyboards very high marks.

 More info about the MacBook Air 13-inch for Writers here.

 If you just want the best computer to write with and money is no object, get a MacBook Pro 13 or 15-inch made in 2015.
 Don’t get the MacBook Pros made in 2016 unless you can stand their new keyboards, which most writers despise.
 I have a 2013 MacBook Pro 13-inch and I absolutely love it.
 When I need to buy a new computer, I’ll buy a 2015 model MacBook Pro.
+Update: I just bought a brand new (but 2015) MacBook Pro 13″.
+I got it at a great price, and just couldn’t pass it up.

 MacBook Pro 13 or 15-inch Benefits Over MacBook Air Models